Students work in a pastry and baking class

 2.0 Credits

 From the humble pound cake to the classic génoise, students go beyond the recipes to explore the theory and technique of cake making and expand their abilities to create original cakes.
-Students will learn:
+In this course of the pastry arts associate degree program, students will learn:

 • Butter-based and egg-foam cakes including layered and rolled versions.